 A nice set of drapes can take a room from boring to beautiful in the blink of an eye.
-In fact it can be argued that no room is complete without window treatments.
+Some may argue that no room is complete without window treatments.
 But even the most beautiful set of drapes won't do a room any good if they're not properly hung.
-Before you just toss them up there without a second thought, make sure you know how to hang drapes the right way.
+Before you just toss them up without a second thought, make sure you know how to hang drapes the right way.

-The trickiest part of hanging drapes is knowing where to put the curtain rod, and it differs based on a few factors - the style of the window, the type of window covering, and the height of the ceiling.
+The trickiest part of hanging drapes is knowing where to put the curtain rod.
+It differs based on a few factors including the style of the window, the type of window covering, and the height of the ceiling.

 - For standard drapes that hang on either side of a window, the typical height is halfway between the top of the window casing and the ceiling.
-This applies if there are more than 12" between the window trim and ceiling.
+This applies if there are more than 12 inches between the window trim and ceiling.

-- No matter what the ceiling height, the minimum distance from the top of the window casing to the curtain rod is 2".
+- No matter what the ceiling height, the minimum distance from the top of the window casing to the curtain rod is 2 inches.

-- Remember that these same rules apply when the windows are arched.
+- Use these same rules when the windows are arched.

-- The standard distance from the window casing to the end of the curtain rod (excluding finials) on each side of the window should be 4" to 10".
+- The standard distance from the window casing to the end of the curtain rod (excluding finials) on each side of the window should be 4 to 10 inches.

-- As a general rule you'll want the drapes open during the day so make sure the curtain rod extends at least 4" on each side of the window’s inside frame.
+- As a general rule, you'll want the drapes open during the day so make sure the curtain rod extends at least 4 inches on each side of the window’s inside frame.

-- To create the illusion of a wider window have it extend up to 10" beyond the window's frame.
+- To create the illusion of a wider window, have the rod extend up to 10 inches beyond the window's frame.

-- For a traditional, formal look consider drapes that puddle on the floor by a couple of inches.
+- For a traditional, formal look consider drapes that puddle a couple of inches on the floor.
 This look isn't as popular as it once was but it's inherently luxurious and can still work in formal spaces.

 - Do not allow your drapes to hang above the floor.
 When they stop a couple of inches above the floor it can make the ceilings look lower.

 - In order for drapes to look full, the panels should have a combined width of at least double the width of the window.
-So if you have two panels each one should equal the width of the window.
+If you have two panels, each one should equal the width of the window.

 - Keep in mind that some fabrics hang differently than others, so light fabrics may require more fullness, while heavy fabrics may require a little less.

 - Curtain rods and finials should compliment the drapery fabric.
-Heavier fabrics such as velvets and chenilles should be on large, somewhat decorative rods, while light cottons and sheers can be mounted on lightweight, daintier rods.
+Heavier fabrics such as velvets and chenilles should be on large, somewhat decorative rods, while light cotton and sheer fabric can be mounted on lightweight, daintier rods.

 - The hardware should also compliment the rest of the room.
-Make sure curtain rods connect to something nearby.
-For instance, if you've got Lucite lamps or chairs, a Lucite drapery rod might be in order.
-Or if you have oil rubbed bronze hardware in the rest of the room, a similar curtain rod may be the best choice.
+For instance, if you've got Lucite lamps or chairs, a Lucite drapery rod might work.
+If you have oil rubbed bronze hardware in the rest of the room, a similar curtain rod may be the best choice.

-- Also consider the finials at each end of the curtain rod.
+- Consider the finals at each end of the curtain rod.
 Finials are decorative accents that can have a surprisingly big impact on a room.
-If the finials are particularly large take their size into account when determining placement.
+If the finals are particularly large, take their size into account when determining placement.